 - A. Planned Development may be established on lots which are suitable for and of a size to be planned and developed in a manner consistent with the purposes and objectives of Section 4.140. - B. Any site designated for development in the Comprehensive Plan may be developed as a Planned Development, provided that it is zoned "PD."
 All sites which are greater than two (2) acres in size, and designated in the Comprehensive Plan for commercial, residential, or industrial use shall be developed as Planned Developments, unless approved for other uses permitted by the Development Code.
 Smaller sites may also be developed through the City's PD procedures, provided that the location, size, lot configuration, topography, open space and natural vegetation of the site warrant such development.

-Response: The subject site greater than 2 acres and is designated in the Comprehensive Plan for residential use and Planned Development is required.
+Response: The subject site is 10.46 acres in area and is designated in the Comprehensive Plan for residential use.
 The proposed development will be developed as a residential Planned Development per the provisions of this section.

 (.03) Ownership.